No retreat, no surrender

 To make things worse, most cantonment regions generally don’t have a structured sewage disposal system, impacting the hygiene of troops and the environment.
 In tough mountainous terrains, where the going is already tough for the Army, these sanitation problems aggravate matters and can affect the morale of the force.

-The Indian Army has installed bio-digesters at various locations in Jammu & Kashmir, Sikkim and Arunachal Pradesh for human waste disposal for at high altitude locations.
+The Indian Army has installed bio-digesters at various locations in Jammu & Kashmir, Sikkim and Arunachal Pradesh for human waste disposal at high altitude locations.
 But the sub-zero temperatures make biodegradation of organic matter difficult, posing a great health risk.

 In this scenario, the Indian Army asked us for help in turning things around at cantonments in Haryana, Rajasthan and Madhya Pradesh.
 And we had a Ministry of Drinking Water and Sanitation approved champion – Bioclean BD – to help.